Google

 Petrochem Operating Co.

-The rush is now on and numerous other oil & gas companies will be entering the leasing/drilling activity in the Haynesville Shale.
-These new companies will be added to the above list.
+The rush is now on and numerous other oil companies will be entering the leasing/drilling activity in the Haynesville Shale.

 Haynesville Shale Benefits to the Shreveport - Bossier Area.

-In addition to the lease bonuses being paid to its citizens, the Haynesville Shale natural gas strike is having a great effect on the Shreveport -Bossier area.
-First of all, the area is now swarming with land agents active in leasing the various various properties; Second, rig operating personnel are beginning to arrive as wells are drilled; and, third, pipeline and other facilities for treating and transporting the natural gas will have to be constructed thereby providing plenty of new jobs!
+In addition to the lease bonuses being paid to local landowners, the Haynesville Shale natural gas strike is having a great effect on the Shreveport - Bossier area.
+First of all, the area is now swarming with land agents active in leasing the various various properties; Second, rig operating personnel are arriving as wells are drilled; and, third, pipeline and other facilities for treating and transporting the natural gas are being constructed thereby providing new jobs!

 Other Shale Formation Plays.

 A decade ago, oil and gas companies were not particularly pleased to find shale when they were looking for natural gas.
 How the times have changed!
 How the technology has changed!
 Now, everyone is looking for shale!
 Shale is now considered the mother lode for both natural gas and oil.
-It is possible, though not probable, that shale formations containing oil and natural gas will rescue us from our dependence on foreign oil and gas.
-If the shale formations do not completely rescue us from our dependence, the formations will still help an awful lot.
+It is possible that shale formations containing oil and natural gas will rescue us from our dependence on foreign oil and gas./p>

 Some of the more famous shale formations are listed below: